 Saddleback Finally Opens

 The lower T-Bar opened on December 31, 1960, serving the Wheeler Slope (named after original stockholder Carl Wheeler).
 The upper T-Bar, serving Grey Ghost and Hudson Highway, opened in late January.

-Heading into the 1962-63 season, the ownership received a $50,000 Small Business Administration loan, allowing them conduct general improvements to the base area.
+Heading into the 1962-63 season, the ownership received a $50,000 Small Business Administration loan, allowing them to make general improvements to the base area.

 The double chair was re-engineered for the 1966-67 season, providing more uphill capacity.
 Two new trails debuted as well.

 For the 1967-68 season, a short chairlift was installed adjacent to a new base lodge (constructed due to overcrowding in the original lodge), while the novice T-Bar was moved below it.
 Parking was also reportedly improved.
 The season also saw the creation a reciprocal agreement, in which Saddleback tickets were also valid at Sugarloaf and visa versa.

-Bruce Johnson took over as General Manager in advance of the 1968-69 season, which was expected to start with a new lower mountain snowmaking system was planned for the 1968-69 season.
+Bruce Johnson took over as General Manager in advance of the 1968-69 season, which was expected to start with a new lower mountain snowmaking system and a new trail named Golden Smelt.
 Ironically, that winter's early snowfall was so plentiful that the installation was neither completed nor needed.

 John Christie Arrives

-In the fall of 1972, Guy Gannett Publishing Company to the youthful former Sugarloaf and Mount Snow General Manager John Christie's Big Rangeley Corporation.
+In the fall of 1972, Guy Gannett Publishing Company sold Saddleback to the youthful former Sugarloaf and Mount Snow General Manager John Christie's Big Rangeley Corporation.
 The company's board of directors included Mount Snow founder Walt Schoenknecht, Ski Industries America CEO Ralph "Doc" DesRoches, and local television host and journalist Ralph "Bud" Leavitt.
 Much of the land was still leased from Hudson Pulp and Paper Company, which offered to finance a large expansion.
 Later in 1972, Christie briefly looked into purchasing central Maine's Eaton Mountain with the thought of using it as a 'storefront' for Saddleback.

-The 1973-74 season was a disaster across New England, both in terms of weather and gas shortages.
+The 1973-74 season was a disaster across New England, driven by gas shortages and minimal snowfall.
 In addition, Hudson Pulp and Paper Company sold much of their holdings in Maine, thus taking away Saddleback's planned investment partner in the expansion.
 One bright spot was in January, when Saddleback hosted the first ever Winter Special Olympics, as a result of Christie's assistance with Sargent Shriver's 1972 political campaign.

 While 1974-75 was a better season, it was not enough to rescue Big Rangeley Corporation, resulting in the departure of Christie.
 In 1975, Casco Bank and Trust Co. foreclosed on the ski area and sold it to a company called Saddleback Kingdom, Inc. ("SKI").
 The new ownership included Robert Madsen, Raymond Atwood, and James Howard.

 For the 1975-76 season, night skiing was added on the Wheeler slope, served by the short double chairlift.

 By the time the 1979 season rolled around, Breen had invested a million dollars in Saddleback, opening the high altitude expert paradise Kennebago Area.
 The new T-Bar extended above 4,000 feet in elevation, terminating a few dozen vertical feet below the Appalachian Trail.
 Permitting was also obtained to extend snowmaking to the top of the ski area.

 Appalachian Trail Battle